bahricanyesil/minimum-cost-maximum-flow/README.md

 •	For MCMF modeling, you will need cost and capacities on each edge.
 Determine them wisely to ﬁnd the maximum voltage.

 •	When the modeling is complete, you will ﬁnd the algorithm for MCMF problems.
-The algorithm needs to ﬁnd negative cycles and you are free to use the code and explanation in this link.
+The algorithm needs to ﬁnd negative cycles.